apache/subversion/packages/python-windows/README.txt

  4. Create "libsvn" and "svn" directories.
 Copy the necessary Python (*.py) and DLL files (*.dll) into these directories.

- 5. Run python setup.py bdist_win32
+ 5. Run python setup.py bdist_wininst

 That's it!
 Python will put the installer in the 'dist' directory.